-About the backbone network, a 4-layer GIN and a 3-layer fully connected neural network are adopted.
-Besides, the averages and standard deviations of the Area Under Operating Characteristic Curve (AUC) are used to support the comparable experiments by repeating each algorithm ten times.
-The higher value of the AUC metric represents better performance.
-When calculating the AUC of graph-kernel baselines, we estimated the radius of the hypersphere as 99 percentile of all squared distances to the separating hyperplane and then determined the score as the difference between squared distances and its square radius.
-Regarding our model DOHSC, we firstly set 1 epoch in the pretraining stage to initialize the center of the decision boundary and then train the model in 500 epochs.
-The convergence curves are given in Figure \ref{fig:loss_convergence}.
-The improved method DO2HSC is also set 1-epoch pretraining stage and trains DOHSC 5 epochs to initialize a suitable center and decision boundaries $r_{\text{max}}$ and $r_{\text{min}}$, where the percentile $\nu$ of $r_{\text{max}}$ is selected as $0.01$ or $0.05$.
-After initializing, the model is also trained in 500 epochs.
-For both proposed approaches, the trade-off factor $\lambda$ is set to 10.
-Dimensions of the GIN hidden layer and orthogonal projection layer are fixed as $16$ and $8$, respectively.
-About the backbone network, a 4-layer GIN and a 3-layer fully connected neural network are adopted.
-Besides, the averages and standard deviations of the Area Under Operating Characteristic Curve (AUC) are used to support the comparable experiments by repeating each algorithm ten times.
+For the backbone network, a 4-layer GIN and a 3-layer fully connected neural network were adopted.

+Finally, the averages and standard deviations of the Area Under the ROC curve (AUC) and F1-score were used to support the comparable experiments by repeating each algorithm ten times.